mekhami/census-analysis/readme.md

-# Lab7 Coding Challenge 2 - Benford's Law and US Census Data
+# Benford's Law and US Census Data

 ## Overview
 In 1881, Simon Newcomb had noticed that in tables of logarithms, the first pages were much more worn and